ffund/compe-design-project/lab5/spi.md

 **Lab report**: Take a screenshot from the Protocol tool, showing the tag ID being sent over the SPI bus.
 In the same screenshot, show the terminal output with the identical tag ID printed in the terminal.
 (As in my example!)

-In the screenshot from the Protocol tool, circle each byte that is sent *from the Pi to the RFID module* in one color, and circle each byte that is sent *from the display to the RFID module* in a different color.
+In the screenshot from the Protocol tool, circle each byte that is sent *from the Pi to the RFID module* in one color, and circle each byte that is sent *from the RFID module to the Pi* in a different color.

 ---